 IATA has developed a Ground Operations Training Program (AHM Ch.11) video to assist the industry in Ch.
 11 implementation.

-To support this goal, IATA has developed the IGOM Implementation Toolkit (zip) explaining the implementation process as well as two IGOM Adoption awareness videos to assist the industry in IGOM implementation.
+To support this goal, IATA has produced two IGOM Adoption awareness videos to assist the industry with IGOM implementation.

 Airport Handling Manual (AHM)